ai-models/aiy/README.md

 4. Go to the API Key section ([https://platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys))
 5. Create a new secret key
 6. Copy the API key
-7. Set your OpenAI API Key in your .env file
+7. When running Aiy the first time, you will be prompted for your key

 Usage
 -----